• Overview

 Signal<T>

-The current value of the Resource, or undefined if there is no current value.
+The current value of the Resource, or throws an error if the resource is in an error state.

 status